PoomSmart/EmojiFonts/README.md

 `extractor.py` extracts PNG emoji images from the font.
 This opens up the possibility to theme the emoji font.

 # PNG Optimization
-`pngquant` and `zopfli` are used to optimize the images with little to none changes to the quality.
+`pngquant` and `oxipng` are used to optimize the images with little to none changes to the quality.
 The Apple emoji font sizes are reduced by nearly 50% using this method.
 The simpler the emoji images, the more size reduction is achieved.

 # Theming